The ICO exists to empower you through information.

 A person acting in a private capacity (eg someone providing their views as a member of the public) 1 respondent

-The size of the organisations varied with 10 responses from organisations of less than 250 members of staff, 8 respondents were from organisations with over 250 members of staff.
+The size of the organisations varied with 10 responses from organisations of less than 250 members of staff, eight respondents were from organisations with over 250 members of staff.
 Five respondents did not confirm the size of their organisation.

 Consultation responses